kanopi/lighthouse-circleci/examples/pantheon/drupal-composer/README.md

 If you generated your project and haven't touched your CircleCi `config.yml` since you can use the one in this folder.

+This version of the `config.yml` will setup two tests; one for the homepage and one for an interior page.
+The interior page defaults to the user login page to keep it general but you can obviously adjust these.
-This version of the `config.yml` also maps the Github token created by the build tools generator to the one needed by the analyzer script.
+This also maps the Github token created by the build tools generator to the one needed by the analyzer script.

 **If you have made NO changes:**
-1. Copy the config.yml file in this folder over the one in your project repo.
+1. Copy the `config.yml` file in this folder over the one in your project repo.
 2. Copy the 2 json files in to the **root** of your project.
 3. Adjust the urls in the json files as desired.